-Most architects are known for designing with the local in mind, naturally taking cues from the social and cultural fabrics that make each area unique – and cafe designs are no exception.
-These are the cafes that truly speak to the location in which they were born.
+Most architects are known for designing with the local in mind, naturally taking cues from the social and cultural fabrics that make each area unique – and Cafés designs are no exception.
+These are a few café design ideas that truly speak to the neighbourhood in which they were born.

-Small streets and a growing population shape the cafes of Tokyo, where traditional Japanese design principles are modernised with a global outlook.
-Cafe design ideas in Tokyo feel fresher and more inventive than in other Japanese cities because really, they have to be – there’s only so much space to work with.
+Small streets and a growing population shape the cafés of Tokyo, where traditional Japanese design principles are modernised with a global outlook.
+Cafés design ideas in Tokyo feel fresher and more inventive than in other Japanese cities because really, they have to be – there’s only so much space to work with.
 Here, designs that feel calming, restorative, and rooted in nature are salient.
-Enter Ki Cafe, one of the coffeehouses bridging the gap between chaotic urban living and Japan’s utilitarian design culture.
+Enter Ki Café, one of the coffeehouses bridging the gap between chaotic urban living and Japan’s utilitarian design culture.

 Photography by Notihito Yamauchi